reutermj/blank-to-bazel/rules.md

   ```
 - **Explanation**: Bazel's test sandbox prevents writing to data directories, so tests that create temporary files must use `$TEST_TMPDIR` to maintain functionality while following Bazel security practices
 - **Applicable situations**: When tests fail due to file I/O permission errors in Bazel sandbox and functionality preservation requires minimal source modification

-### Bazel Anti-Patterns

-#### Using legacy WORKSPACE when bzlmod is available
-- **Example**: Creating new `workspace(name = "project")` files instead of using `MODULE.bazel`
-- **Explanation**: Legacy WORKSPACE files are harder to maintain, have worse dependency resolution, and have been phased out in favor of bzlmod
-- **Alternative approaches**: Always use bzlmod (MODULE.bazel) for new projects
-- **Applicable situations**: Always

-#### Using `cc_binary` for test executables
-- **Example**: Defining `cc_binary(name = "test-name", ...)` for test programs
-- **Explanation**: `cc_binary` targets don't integrate with Bazel's test framework, missing features like test reporting and proper test discovery
-- **Alternative approaches**: Use `cc_test` to integrate properly with Bazel's test framework
-- **Applicable situations**: When converting Makefile targets that produce test executables

-#### Attempting library dependency for embedded conditional tests
-- **Example**: Trying to make test target depend on library when tests are conditionally compiled within the same source files
-- **Explanation**: When tests are embedded using conditional compilation, the library target is compiled without test defines, so the test target cannot use it and must compile the source files directly
-- **Alternative approaches**: Replicate source files in test target with appropriate defines
-- **Applicable situations**: When source code analysis reveals `#ifdef TEST_MAIN` or similar patterns

-#### Translating cross-language compilation patterns
-- **Example**: Creating `cc_test` targets that use C++ compiler on C source files like Makefile `testcpp` targets
-- **Explanation**: Cross-language compilation is often a testing artifact rather than a genuine build requirement and adds unnecessary complexity to Bazel builds
-- **Alternative approaches**: Focus on building proper language-specific targets and use Bazel's native multi-language support for genuine interoperability needs
-- **Applicable situations**: When Makefile contains targets using different compilers on the same source files

 ### Translation Dictionary